IMAGE VIA CHARLEY LHASA | FLICKR

 There’s no shortage of things to love about NYC.
 But being able to walk virtually anywhere is by far one of the best perks of living here.
-We may not have lush landscapes to brag about but we do have sidewalks as far as the eye can see that offer adventures unlike anywhere in the world.
+We may not have lush landscapes to brag about, but we do have endless sidewalks offering adventures unlike anywhere else in the world.

 It’s safe to say NYC is a pedestrian paradise, and the best way to explore The Big Apple (and exercise at the same time) is by foot.
 Check out our favorite walks in NYC.

 Every New Yorker (or tourist visiting New York) is required to walk the Brooklyn Bridge at least once in their life.
 Spanning from lower Manhattan to Brooklyn, this iconic suspension bridge is over a mile long and one of the oldest in the country.
 Make a day of it and plan to spend some time in Brooklyn Bridge Park.
 And don’t forget to get some pizza from Grimaldi’s (which is under the bridge on the Brooklyn side) — you’ve got enough steps in to earn it, right?